 Smart plugs are an interesting item in the world of smart home devices.
 They have the potential to become extremely useful, but there are some major questions that need to be answered before you can plug a smart plug into every socket in your home.

 Smart plugs are more than just gimmicks.
 They are converters that transform normal electrical sockets into integrated smart home technology.
-With a smart plug in place, you can turn on, or off, the power from your connected devices.
+With this plug in place, you can turn on, or off, the power from your connected devices.

 The biggest downside to smart plugs is how they connect.
 Let’s take a look at why people are searching for the Ethernet alternative.